jeanc18rlos/dental-vip-cms/src/pages/en/specialties/general-dentistry.md

       answer: '<p>It is what is popularly known as "dental cleaning".
-Tartrectomy is a clinical procedure that consists of the mechanical removal of all calculus and dental plaque accumulated in the teeth, gingival margin and interdental spaces, through the use of ultrasonic devices and special dental instruments.
+Tartrectomy is a clinical procedure that consists of the mechanical removal of all calculus and dental plaque accumulated in the teeth, gingival margin and interdental spaces; through the use of ultrasonic devices and special dental instruments.
         It should be practiced periodically, every 6 or 12 months, since there are areas in the mouth that even a correct brushing cannot reach.</p>